anthonyjtest/anthonyjtest.github.io/index.md

 # Welcome to My Portfolio

-Hi, I'm Anthony — and this is my personal website.
+Hi, I'm Anthony and and this is my personal Geo-Information Science visualization portfolio.

 ## Projects
 - **Geoscripting**